wachtermh/masterThesis/README.md

 ```
 git clone https://github.com/wachtermh/masterThesis
 ```
+In the root directory, create a folder `bld` with subfolders `data`, `figures`, and `tables`.

-navigate to the root directory of the project and open the `masterThesis.Rproj` file.
+Navigate to the root directory of the project and open the `masterThesis.Rproj` file.
 In R run
 ```
 renv::restore()